BabkinAleksandr/e/README.md

    But the whole purpose of this library is to keep javascript scripting in control.

 - Modules
+   _Subject to change_
    As it's non-build pure javascript library, it's designed to be plugged in to page right away.
    JavaScript in browser does not support modules fully and it's not convenient to plug in each module by hand.
+   Some limited modularity would be a nice to have.

 # Name